hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-Beginning August 2021, I will be an Assistant Professor of Computer Science at Muhlenberg College in Allentown, PA.
+I am an Assistant Professor of Computer Science at Muhlenberg College in Allentown, PA.
 My research interests are primarily in studying computer-mediated practices in everyday life, and textual analytics.

 I was born and raised in Mashhad, Iran.
 My last name is pronounced /ya-KOO-bee-un/.